Non-Muslim Family Law Application in Qatar

 What is this right?

 - Qatar's Family Law (Law No. 22 of 2006) primarily applies to Muslims.
-Non-Muslims may request that their home country's law be applied for marriage, divorce, and inheritance.
+Non-Muslims may request that their home country's law govern marriage, divorce, and inheritance.

 - The Civil Court (not the Sharia Court) handles non-Muslim family disputes.

-- Mixed marriages (Muslim and non-Muslim) follow specific rules — a Muslim man may marry a Christian or Jewish woman, but a Muslim woman may only marry a Muslim man.
+- Mixed marriages (Muslim and non-Muslim) follow specific rules — a Muslim man may marry a Christian or Jewish woman, but a Muslim woman may only marry a Muslim man under Qatar law.

-- For inheritance, non-Muslims can request their national law, which may provide equal shares to sons and daughters.
+- For inheritance, non-Muslims can request their national law, which may provide equal shares to sons and daughters rather than Sharia distribution.

-- A will registered in Qatar can specify that your home country's law should apply to your estate.
+- A will registered in Qatar can specify that your home country's law should apply to your estate — this is the single most important step for non-Muslim expatriates.

 When does it apply?